Dynamical arrest in active nematic turbulence: Pseudo-topology of domain wall networks

-In the arrested turbulence regime (with $S\nu<0$), the processes of wall folding, branching, extension, and arrest produce a directed tree-like network of self-avoiding walls (\cref{Fig walls}).
+In the arrested turbulence regime (extensile rods with $S\nu<0$), the processes of wall folding, branching, extension, and arrest produce a directed tree-like network of self-avoiding walls (\cref{Fig walls}).
 This network does not form closed loops in a simply-connected domain because such a loop would enclose a topological charge of 1, implying actual nematic defects, which our system forbids.

 We find that endpoints propagate rapidly in the direction of their polarity, until they are blocked by other walls.
 Startpoints, on the other hand, move quickly in the opposite direction of their polarity until their wall dissolves or they merge with another wall, transitioning into a branchpoint.
 Unlike endpoints and startpoints, branchpoints do not move in the direction parallel or antiparallel to their polarity.
 Rather, when they are created (\cref{Fig branching}), they tend to deflect only slightly in the direction of the newly formed branch (\cref{Fig wall-branching}).
 Hence, in the sense of their mobility, endpoints are akin to actual $+1/2$ nematic defects and branchpoints are similar to $-1/2$ defects, which are not mobile.
+Despite these similarities, we emphasize that actual defects generate fundamentally different dynamics, likely due to fewer constraints on their mobility and the transitions they can undergo.
+This contrast becomes evident in the final section, where we perform full Q-tensor simulations that permit the nucleation of true topological defects.

-Ultimately, the pseudo-defects---primarily endpoints and branchpoints---maintain a steady distance from neighbouring walls and organize into motifs like those shown in \crefrange{Fig anchoring}{Fig uncommon2}.
+Ultimately, the pseudo-defects---primarily endpoints and branchpoints (in arrested states)---maintain a steady distance from neighbouring walls and organize into motifs like those shown in \crefrange{Fig anchoring}{Fig uncommon2}.
 A frequent motif, which we call the anchoring motif (\cref{Fig anchoring}), is the one discussed previously in relation to the stagnation points in \cref{Fig splay-bend-arrested}.
 We postulate that this structure might be particularly stable because neighbouring walls are anti-parallel, as promoted by the spontaneous-flow instability.
 In contrast, the other basic motifs (\crefrange{Fig common}{Fig uncommon2}) feature some neighbouring walls that are parallel.
-For smaller system sizes, closer to the transition to chaos, we observe that only the anchoring motifs survive in the long time limit.
-For large system sizes, a variety of composite structures combining all types of motifs can emerge and persist for long times.
+For large system sizes, a variety of composite structures combining all types of motifs can emerge and persist for long times (see \Movie{2}).
 One such structure is shown in \cref{Fig Composite}.